gurpal2000/modem-scrape/README.md

 # modem-scrape
 Example script to scrape TD-W9970 v2 and send to prometheus push gateway

-Pre-req: install "jq" and "curl" first
+Pre-req (deps): install jq, curl and base64 first

 Scrape magic is in getStats()